 St. Sophia Museum

 Covering a huge area, Grand Bazaar is one of the oldest as well as the biggest market places in the world.
 There are over 60 streets with 21 entrances under on roof.
-Once a major trade hub, this is the best place to pick up gadgets, clothing, jewellery, souvenirs, spices, vegetables and fruits.
+Once a major trade hub, this is the best place to pick up gadgets, clothing, jewelry, souvenirs, spices, vegetables, and fruits.
 Even though Turkey has many shopping malls, the charm of grand bazaar continues to be a big attraction.
-Plenty of restaurants in the market allow you to dine when you get tired of shopping.
+Plenty of restaurants in the market allow you to dine-in when you get tired of shopping.

 Istanbul shopping festival

 Shopaholics?
 Istanbul shopping festival is an occasion to get your wallets out.
 Celebrating once in every year, this event offers an ultimate shopping experience like never before.
 It promises crazy discounts and great deals on branded products.
-Istanbul tourist attractions are not completed without visiting Traditional marketplaces such as spice market, Grand Bazaar and big shopping malls like capitol, Emaar Square, Forum Istanbul and Kanyon are some of the locations of this colourful event.
-It is not all about filling your shopping cart, festival spirit extends to workshops, fashion shows, ceremonies and kids events.
+Istanbul tourist attractions are not completed without visiting Traditional marketplaces such as spice market, Grand Bazaar and big shopping malls like the Emaar Square.
+Forum Istanbul and Kanyon are some of the locations of this colorful event.
+It is not all about filling your shopping cart, festival spirit extends to workshops, fashion shows, ceremonies, and kids events.

 If you are pondering about the best of the places to go to Turkey, then Istanbul is the capital choice in every aspect.